space-wizards/docs/src/en/space-station-14/departments/science/proposals/xenobio.md

 Gassing the chamber with N2O is a smart bet but it may come down to lasers or even good ol' fashioned hand-to-hand combat.
 Whatever the case, it must be dead.

-Then the corpse can be taken to the autopsy station and a post-mortem analysis can be done.
+The corpse can then be taken to a surgery bay, either in medical or a local one in science, and an autopsy can be performed.
-This is simply done with a large scanner machine while surgery isn't implemented.
+Once the autopsy is complete, a biopsy tool can be used to take a sample.
-After the machine finishes the post-mortem, research will be added to the server and the corpse can be disposed of.
+While this sample cannot be fused or replicated like normal samples, adding it into the database will reward you with research.

-Research is awarded based on the instability of the creature as well as the number of fusions in the original sample.
+Research is awarded based on the growth of the creature as well as the number of fusions in the original sample.
 However, sequences with minimal variation compared to previous ones will be penalized and give reduced research.

 The goal is to encourage experimentation with different base cell combinations, pushing players to find lots of different creatures to experiment.